rescript-react-native/rescript-react-native.github.io/docs/index.md

 - Familiar and easy to insert into an existing React Native codebase

 It is often said that writing ReactJS code feels like "just using JavaScript".
-The same applies to _Reason React_ with _Reason React Native_: you will feel
+The same applies to _ReScript React_ with _ReScript React Native_: you will feel
 like you are "just using Reason".

-## How to use _Reason React Native_ ?
+## How to use _ReScript React Native_ ?

-Like _ReasonReact_, _Reason React Native_ is a ReasonML package that exposes bindings for React Native.
+Like _ReScript React_ for React, _ReScript React Native_ is a ReScript package that exposes bindings for React Native.

-On your side, you write Reason code that use the `ReactNative` module exposed by `reason-react-native` package that you will find on `npm`.
+On your side, you write ReScript code that use the `ReactNative` module exposed by `rescript-react-native` package that you will find on `npm`.

 ReScript will compile this code to safe JavaScript that React Native can consume like standard JavaScript.

 ![Introduction](/schemas/introduction.svg)

-If you are familiar with Flow or TypeScript, you can see Reason as the next level of strongly typed JavaScript.
+If you are familiar with Flow or TypeScript, you can see ReScript as the next level of strongly typed JavaScript.

 In short, you write safer code that will be compiled to safe JavaScript & end up